UndeadZeratul/uzHDAddon/readme.md

 - Sonik.O for the UAC Break-Action Grenade Launcher HUD & pickup sprites
 - Sgt.
 Shivers, for the Plasma Pistol HUD & pickup sprites (Phazer)
 - Skelegant, for the [Gunsmith Pouch](https://dastrukar.gitlab.io/hddons-list/#utilities:gunsmithpouch-mohl) sprite used in Mohl's mod of the same name
+- Ghastly Dragon, for the Tech Armor sprite (UAC Corporate Armor)
+- Lightsource, for the HD Armor sprite (HEV Armor)
+- SoloSpaghetti, for the Bulletproof Vest sprite (Sneaking Suit), as well as the Tactical Armor sprite (Garrison Armor)